apollographql/apollo/docs/source/tutorial/local-state.md

 Just like how a schema is the first step toward defining our data model on the server, writing a local schema is the first step we take on the client.

-Navigate to `src/resolvers.js` and copy the following code to create your client schema:
+Navigate to `src/resolvers.js` and copy the following code to create your client schema (as well as blank client resolvers for later):

 _src/resolvers.js_